smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 ## Deploy Operator and Forwarder

-Use the [Operator Factory](/chainlink-nodes/contracts/operatorfactory) to deploy a [Forwarder](/chainlink-nodes/contracts/forwarder) and [Operator](/chainlink-nodes/contracts/operator) contracts.
+Use the [operator factory](/chainlink-nodes/contracts/operatorfactory) to deploy both the [forwarder](/chainlink-nodes/contracts/forwarder) and the [operator](/chainlink-nodes/contracts/operator) contracts.
 You can find the factory address for each network on the [addresses](/chainlink-nodes/contracts/addresses) page.

 1. Click on [0x8204c193ade6a1bb59bef25b6a310e417953013f](https://goerli.etherscan.io/address/0x8204c193ade6a1bb59bef25b6a310e417953013f) to display the factory in the block explorer.
 1. Click on _Contract_ then _Write Contract_ to display the _write_ transactions on the factory.